 Feeling trapped by your business partner and looking for a way out?
 Learning how to get out of a bad business partnership can be difficult, especially when legally binding documents such as contracts are involved.

 At first, everything was going smoothly.
-You were on the same page, had the same goals and made sense for you to become partners.
+You were on the same page, you had the same goals and it made sense for you to become business partners.
 But as time went on, small cracks began to appear.
 First it was a few emails that they didn’t reply to.
 Then it was an important business decision made without your approval.
 And slowly but surely, those cracks began getting larger and larger.

-How A Bad Business Partner Creates Resentment And Kills Business Potential
+How a Bad Business Partner Creates Resentment and Kills Business Potential

 As you get closer and closer, you realize there is another tiger on the opposite side of the mountain that is doing the same thing.
 That tiger is also slowly making their way towards the deer – your deer.